Em1tt/ametrine.host/SECURITY.md

 ## Reporting a Vulnerability

-Please E-Mail support@ametrine.host or open up a ticket on our [Discord](https://discord.gg/Fy8JTV4rht) as soon as possible.
+Please E-Mail support@ametrine.host or open up a ticket on our [Discord](https://discord.gg/Fy8JTV4rht).
 We will fix the vulnerability ASAP.